pankaj-prog/BuzzGram/README.md

 - follow or unfollow people
 - like comment or bookmark the posts
 - user feed with sort types and explore feed
+- edit user profile
+- edit or delete your post